 Add Legal Banner

-Create a warning banner:
+Create a warning banner for legal protection:

 sudo vim /etc/issue.net

-Add this message:
+Add this content:

 This system is for the use of authorised users only.